 7. Fill out the post-program questionnaire.

-Students who wish to participate in the Remediation Program should email the Office of Academic Honesty within 10 business days after the date of the closing letter.
+Students who wish to participate in the Remediation Program should email the Office of Academic Honesty within 30 days after the date of the closing letter.
 The program has to be completed within one year from the date of the Facilitated Discussion.

 We recommend that students begin their program within one month after the date of the closing letter and complete it within one to two months of enrollment.
 Otherwise, their chance of completing the program successfully is significantly lower.